 Housing: If you’re an out-of-state student, as many MBA seekers are, you can realistically expect to pay $15,000 or more in living expenses over two years.
 This cost increases near top-tier universities, and decreases in more affordable areas of the country.
 If you’re studying online from a home you’ve already paid off, then you can subtract almost all of this from the actual cost of your MBA.

 Miscellaneous Expenses: Books, food, transportation, and other activities all need to be figured into the real cost of an MBA program.
 Normal students are likely to spend $10,000 or more over two years for these.
 This figure does not include any costs you may have for getting into the school (which could realistically double this figure).

 Opportunity Costs: This is usually the single biggest cost of studying for an MBA as a full-time student.
-On average, MBA seekers leave jobs that pay around $70,000 per-year in the hopes of getting a measurably higher salary after graduation.
+On the bright side, the median starting salary for business school graduates in the U.S. hit $110,000 in 2018.

 Is the cost worth it?

 Many MBA graduates feel that their degree is, in fact, worth the price they paid to get it.
 At top 12 highest-ranked programs in the 2020 U.S. News Best Business Schools rankings, the average salary and bonus was a whopping $166,999.

 Some people choose to pursue an MBA degree while continuing to work, usually by attending online classes on a schedule that works for them.
 This is difficult, but allows for a major reduction in opportunity costs.
 Students can also get financial aid or support from their workplace as they pursue their degree, all of which can reduce the time it takes for an MBA to start being a net gain.